ChronSyn/Expo-SDK32-MobX-Boilerplate/readme.md

-# Please note that this repo is now deprecated as of SDK37 release.
+## Please note that this repo is now deprecated as of SDK37 release.
 Though the code here should still work, it is recommended to update to more modern versions of relevant libraries.
+Automated security PR's will still be merged, but this repo may disappear without notice.

 # Expo SDK33 MobX Boilerplate